FAQ

 Why cement, lime, or another type of binder?

-We use binder to inhibit the blocks from water damage.
-Binder performs a chemiacal reaction with the ingredients of the soil to promote stability against water.
-Stabalized blocks are water resistant.
-Stabilized blocks increases the structure, PSI and strength of the block.
+We use a binder to inhibit the blocks from water damage.
+The binder performs a chemical reaction with the ingredients of the soil to promote stability against water.
+Stabilized blocks are water resistant.
+Stabilized blocks increase the structure, PSI, and strength of the block.

 If stabilized and well built an earthen building can last centuries.
-Earth Blocks are not subject to fire or termites because they’re stronger and not comprised of ingredients that are edible.
-An Earthen structure called Touse Pueblos is about 1,000 years old.
+Earth Blocks are not subject to fire or termites because they’re stronger and not comprised of edible ingredients.
+An Earthen structure called Taos Pueblo is about 1,000 years old.
 The structure of Earth Blocks allows for this.

-The block perform extremely well if properly stabilized.
-Earth Blocks can be heavily stabilized with 10% or more portland cement, or they can be moderately stabilized with 4-5% portland cement.
-They can also be unstabilized, which deteriorate if exposed to water.
+The blocks perform extremely well if properly stabilized.
+Earth Blocks can be heavily stabilized with 10% or more Portland cement or they can be moderately stabilized with 4-5% Portland cement.
+They can also be unstabilized and will deteriorate if exposed to water.
 Unstabilized blocks can be protected by plaster, roof overhangs, or a stem wall.

 How do Earth Blocks differ from adobes?